Triston Casas Player Props: Red Sox vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 28th in MLB with a collective 7.6 strikeouts per nine innings.
+- The Brewers pitching staff is 27th in the league with a collective 7.6 strikeouts per nine innings.

-- The Brewers have a 3.07 team ERA that ranks third among all MLB pitching staffs.
+- The Brewers have the second-ranked team ERA among all league pitching staffs (3.11).

-- Brewers pitchers combine to give up 19 home runs (one per game), the ninth-fewest in baseball.
+- The Brewers rank 11th in baseball in home runs given up (21 total, one per game).

-- Miley gets the start for the Brewers, his fourth of the season.
-He is 2-1 with a 1.50 ERA and 14 strikeouts in 18 2/3 innings pitched.
+- Burnes (2-1) takes the mound for the Brewers in his fifth start of the season.
+He's put together a 4.76 ERA in 22 2/3 innings pitched, with 17 strikeouts.

-- In his last time out -- out of the bullpen on Saturday -- the left-hander tossed 2/3 innings against the Boston Red Sox while surrendering hits.
+- In his last outing on Tuesday against the Seattle Mariners, the right-hander tossed 5 1/3 innings, giving up two earned runs while surrendering three hits.

-- The 36-year-old has put up an ERA of 1.50, with 7 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .206 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.